abdur-rafi/teaching-BUET/CSE_295/dynamic_memory_allocation/README.md

 **Summary:**
 > Freeing memory is your responsibility in C. Not freeing memory wastes resources and can cause your program to misbehave.
 Never use memory after it has been freed.

----

-**Summary:**
-Dynamic memory allocation is essential for flexible programs.
-Practice with arrays, 2D arrays, and structures to get comfortable.